covcom/300CEM/Week_03_XML_and_Gradle/README.md

     ```

     These two are callback functions that belong to Activity class, as indicated by the `@Override` notation.
-The first method inflate teh menu using menu resoure 'R.menu.menu_main' which indicates the folder and xml file name.
+The first method inflates the menu using menu resource 'R.menu.menu_main' which indicates the folder and xml file name.
 In the second method, we can define different actions according to which icon is being clicked.
 This is similar to our previous example where one method is capable of responding to several different button clicks.

     At this point, if you run the app you should have something similar to below: